 If your doctor suspects plague, he or she may look for the Yersinia pestis bacteria in samples taken from your:

 - Buboes.
-If you have the swollen lymph nodes (buboes) characteristic of bubonic plague, a fluid sample can be taken from them with a needle.
+If you have the swollen lymph nodes (buboes) typical of bubonic plague, your doctor may use a needle to take a fluid sample from them (aspiration).

 - Blood.
-Yersinia pestis bacteria generally are present in your bloodstream only if you have septicemic plague.
+You'll generally have Yersinia pestis bacteria present in your bloodstream only if you have septicemic plague.

 - Lungs.
-To check for pneumonic plague, your doctor will take sputum or fluid from your airways using endoscopy — a thin, flexible tube inserted through your nose or mouth and down your throat.
+To check for pneumonic plague, your doctor will take mucus (sputum) or fluid from your airways using a thin, flexible tube inserted through your nose or mouth and down your throat (endoscopy).

 As soon as your doctor suspects that you have plague, you'll need to be admitted to a hospital.
-There, you'll receive powerful antibiotics, such as:
+You'll receive powerful antibiotics, such as:

 - Ciprofloxacin (Cipro)

 If you suspect you have plague, you're likely to start by going to an emergency room.
 You may eventually need to see a doctor specializing in infectious disease.

 If you have respiratory symptoms, you may need to wear a surgical mask to your appointment to help prevent spreading the disease to others.
 You might also want to:

 - Tell your doctor about any relevant travel or possible plague exposures you've had.

 - Write down any symptoms you're experiencing, including when they started.